Rami Hamdallah

 Rami Hamdallah (رامي الحمد الله; born 10 August 1958) is a Palestinian politician and academic.
-He served as prime minister of the Palestinian National Authority from 2014 to 2019 and president of An-Najah National University in Nablus.
+He served as Prime Minister of Palestine from 2013 to 2019 and was previously the president of An-Najah National University in Nablus from 1998 to 2013.

-On 2 June 2013, the Palestinian president Mahmoud Abbas named him to succeed Salam Fayyad as prime minister.
+On 2 June 2013, the Palestinian President Mahmoud Abbas named him to succeed Salam Fayyad as prime minister.
 His appointment was not recognized by Hamas, who were not consulted in the decision.
 He is a member of Fatah; however, the BBC states that he is a political independent.
 On 20 June 2013, Hamdallah tendered his resignation, which Abbas accepted on 23 June.
 Six weeks after that, Abbas asked Hamdallah to form a new government, which he did on 19 September 2013.
 He was appointed the head of the unity government on 2 June 2014, a position from which he resigned on 29 January 2019.

 Early life and education

 Rami Hamdallah was born in Anabta in the northern Palestine on 10 August 1958.
 He graduated from the University of Jordan in 1980 and received his MA from the University of Manchester in 1982.
-Hamdallah completed a PhD in linguistics at Lancaster University in 1988.
+Hamdallah completed a PhD in English linguistics at Lancaster University in 1988.

 Career

+Hamdallah, widely known as Abū Wālid ('Father of Walid', after one of his deceased children) is a professor at An-Najah National University.
+He was hired in 1982 as English instructor, and at the university he got to know his future wife.
+He was appointed president of the university in 1998.
+During his 15 years' term, he tripled the student enrollment, which now numbers 20,000 students on 4 campuses.
+He also opened a 400-bed teaching hospital.
+He served as the secretary general of Palestinian Central Elections Commission from 2002 to 2013.
+He was the commission's deputy chairman in 2011.